jaaronkot/better-one-dark-vivid/README.md

 5. Once installed, click the gear icon in the lower left corner of the VS Code window to open Settings.
 6. Select "Color Theme" from the dropdown menu.
 7. Choose "Better One Dark Vivid" from the list of available themes.

-## Customization
-The theme includes several settings that can be customized to your liking.
-You can adjust the colors, fonts, and other aspects to create a personalized coding environment.

 ## Contributing
 If you'd like to contribute to the development of Better One Dark Vivid, please follow these guidelines: